blueOkiris/the-calc-book/poor-mans-calculus.md

 TODO

-### Derivatives as Velocity and Acceleration/Motion Problems
+### Derivatives as Velocity and Acceleration and Motion Problems

 TODO